cloudfoundry/cc-api-v3-style-guide/README.md

 * **HAL:** http://stateless.co/hal_specification.html

 ### Overview Example
-Here is an example request to get apps filtered by query parameters:
+Here is an example request to retrieve apps:

 ```
 GET /v3/apps?names=dora,kailan&order_by=created_at&page=1&per_page=2
 ```

-Note that the examples in the style guide to not encode query strings.
-This is to make the examples more human-readable.
-In actuality, all requests and responses must contain correctly encoded characters.
+> **Note:** To make the examples in this style guide more human-readable, the urls in this style guide to not encode query strings.
+All requests and responses must contain correctly encoded characters.
 For more information see [Query Parameters](#query-parameters).

 Here is the respective response body: